PaulGallegos/payment-transfer-api/Status.md

 - "Why Kafka over REST?" ✅
 - Vocabulario clave: ACID transactions, idempotency, decoupling, resilience, database per service

+---

-### Learning Preferences
+## Learning Preferences
-- They prefer to learn by doing, rather than being given complete solutions
+- Prefer to learn by doing, not by receiving complete solutions
 - Provide step-by-step instructions, one at a time
 - Wait for the user to complete each step before moving on to the next
-- If they make a mistake, offer hints, not the direct answer
+- If they make a mistake, offer hints — never the direct answer
-- Always ask, “Where exactly are you in the process?” before offering guidance
+- Always ask "What have you tried so far and what specific blocker are you facing?" before offering guidance
+- Always recommend best practices in every explanation or correction
+- Review all code with Senior-level standards: clean code, SOLID principles, design patterns, performance, maintainability, scalability, and security
+- The goal is growth toward Senior Developer — feedback must be thorough, honest, and constructive
+- Always respond in Spanish unless code or technical terms require English